manolitto/openvlex2/bases/README.md

 ### Geometry: square, curved and radial

-Most of the time you will need bases with "square" shape and "square" geometry.
-When it comes to **curved** floors, stairs, or risers you should switch to "radial" bases.
+Most of the time you will need bases with "square" base area shape and "square" OpenVLex sockets geometry.
+When it comes to **curved** floors, stairs, or risers you will switch to "curved" base areas and "radial" sockets.

    ![Base Geometry](plain/img/base-geometry.png)